toshazed/addressbase-data/README.md

 - start-date — the date from which an entry becomes applicable
 - end-date — the date from which an entry becomes no longer applicable

-### Street-custodian

-- street-custodian — Geoplace LLP code for the local custodian for a street
-- local-authority — a CURIE for the organisation responsible for the address or street record

 ## Source data

 A local copy of AddressBase™ Premium, which includes the geographic location of addresses and historical entries is needed to build the register-shaped data.